International

 person.

-is borrowed to pay for public capital spending (e.g., low-rent
+money/credit is borrowed to pay for public capital spending

-public housing or a hospital) it might be repaid over 50/60
+(e.g., low-rent public housing or a hospital) it might be

-years.
-However, even if borrowed at the prime, lowest interest
+repaid over 50/60 years.
+However, even if borrowed at the

-have to pay interest?
-Why do governments have to
+government have to pay interest?
+Why do governments

-borrow billions from the banking system and have to repay
+have to borrow billions from the banking system and have

 xxxxxThe answer is that the

-is the charge it chooses to make.
-Thus governments have
+riba/interest is the charge it chooses to make.
+Thus

-allowed the most fundamental thing of all – the money/credit
+governments have allowed the most fundamental thing of all

 xxxxxThat is shameful.
 Action